ethereumjs/ethereumjs-monorepo/README.md

 - Is there already some library which does this work, are the external libs/devs proposed adequate?
 - ...

-*Note*: Please don't do the discussion on a work issue in the issue itself (so that we can keep a relatively clean issue boilerplate which we can be used when the actual work starts), but open a **new issue for conception analysis**, label it appropriately and reference the work issue.

 At the end we will hopefully have a work plan everyone is happy with and which serves as a solid basis for implementation.

+You can also carefully start development on some commonly agreed stuff.
+Put some extra emphasis on communication though and announce and eventually discuss your work, so that we don't pre-early lay path we later may have to revert.

-**Goals**: A task list and project plan for implementation
+**Goals**: A task list and project plan for implementation / some first development progress

-**Duration**: 1-2 weeks
+**Duration**: 4-5 weeks

-**How to contribute**: YEAH, YEAH, contribute now!! :-) Feel free to join the discussion.
+**How to contribute**: YEAH, YEAH, contribute now!! :-) Feel free to join the discussion or do some early development.

 ``IN DEVELOPMENT``

 Oh my, now there really is some work to be done.
+The main scope of work tasks and the directions where to head should be worked out now.
 Feel free to grab an issue you want to work on.
-Many issues will be in a dependency-order-line, so start with issues which doesn't depend on other unfinished issues.
+Many issues will be (hopefully :-)) in a dependency-order-line, so start with issues which doesn't depend on other unfinished issues.

 If you have chosen your issue please drop a note on the issue page that you will start working